aimeele97/US_housing_price_analysis/README.md

 Note: 'Adequate' is a dummy variable =1 when the categorical variable `ZADEQ` is ='1', otherwise it is =0.
 Note: This regression also takes a logarithmic transformation of many of the 'X' variables_

-Histogram distribution of VALUE itself and LN(VALUES) as
+Plot the histogram distribution of VALUE itself and LN(VALUES)

 ![alt text](image.png)